 Training may be provided through a variety of means ranging from in-house training by staff members familiar with the content of the regulations, to online trainings, to external training provided by state agencies, professional organizations and/or private parties.
 Regardless of the source, documentation of the training should be maintained locally.
 You are not required to report participation in training to any outside agencies.
-View the Washington Attorney General Office's FAQ about the 2014 Open Government Trainings Act here.
+View the Washington Attorney General Office's Open Government Trainings Act page.

 Below are resources and a general framework for engaging your boards in the required material.
 The board may elect to review these materials in on or more sessions.
 Training and discussion can occur either as part of a board work session, or as part of the regular board meeting as informational items for the board.
 Including the training in your regular board meeting will allow for documentation of training and participation within your usual board minutes, which would not require additional records be maintained.